USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

     * Published research may be ignored, because external researchers do not fully understand it.
     * New researchers must "reinvent the wheel" by writing their own software.
-* The ARL may lose its leadership position to others solely due to others having published their code first.
+* ARL may lose its leadership position to others solely due to others having published their code first.

-The ARL leadership has recognized these facts and, to ensure that ARL remains a leader rather than a follower, has created an organizational site on GitHub, a social networking website focused on sharing code, to publish ARL software to the world as a part of Open Campus.
+ARL leadership has recognized these facts and, to ensure that ARL remains a leader rather than a follower, has created an organizational site on GitHub, a social networking website focused on sharing code, to publish ARL software to the world as a part of Open Campus.
 However, ARL is not a private entity and MUST obey numerous laws and regulations when releasing any material to the public.
 These protocols are intended to protect sensitive material from inadvertent release, prevent ARL from accidentally trespassing on the rights of others, and protect the Intellectual Property (IP) rights of ARL.

 ## <a name="25060DEEC17C11E6B53F003EE1B763F8"></a>Issues Related to Releasing Source Code

-The ARL faces a number of issues when defining a software release process.
+ARL faces a number of issues when defining a software release process.
 Legal and regulatory issues are fully outlined in [Legal Analysis - Software Protection & Release Mechanisms](#D18EB61EC23E11E692E5003EE1B763F8), while other issues are summarized here.